Not your Average I.T. Company

 As the importance of the internet began to skyrocket in the early 2010’s, the sheer amount of technologies utilized in the space began to explode, growing from around 150 in 2011 to over 5,000 in 2017, and there are no signs of that slowing down any time soon.
 See the infographic below courtesy of chiefmartech.com showing the growth of technology applications since 2011.

-At the same time, the gulf between Marketing and IT departments became very evident.
+At the same time, the gap between Marketing and IT departments became very evident.
 Marketing creates beautiful designs for websites, but most times require the technical needs from IT to achieve their vision.
 IT people, as mentioned above, sometimes have a hard time understanding the creative vision of the Marketing teams and cannot be open minded enough to achieve the goals.

 Epyon appreciates “The Space Between” traditional IT and Marketing and prides itself on being on the forefront of as many of these new technologies as possible to provide our clients the most options to achieve their project goals.